Lucg/push-plugin-unity/README.md

 ### Notification handling

 Once the notification is received, default action is invoked.
-Default action means that the plugin takes care about displaying the notification and it will be displayed like this:
+Default action means that the plugin takes care of displaying the notification and it will be displayed like this:

 Notification in status bar: